-This topic describes features of survey creation that don't behave as expected or intended, and any potential solutions or workarounds.
+Features of survey creation that don't behave as expected or intended are described below, as well as any potential solutions or workarounds.

 For a list of known error messages that you may receive when saving or publishing a survey, see Troubleshoot.

 To report or learn more about bugs in Survey123, visit Support.

 - Survey123 Connect for ArcGIS fails to start, and an error message appears stating that the api-ms-win-crt-runtime-l1-1-0.dll file is missing.